 UPDATE April 1, 2020: an additional spot is now open with no restrictions on county of residency.

-Huntertown, Ind., February 13, 2020 – ACRES Land Trust is seeking applications for two summer land management internships, generously funded by the Olive B. Cole Foundation.
+Huntertown, Ind., February 13, 2020 – ACRES Land Trust is seeking applications for two summer land management internships.
 For ten years, ACRES interns have helped care for the organization’s ever-increasing number of permanently protected places.

 “ACRES interns help fight non-native invasive plants, maintain trails, restore land, and aid in a variety of hands-on projects,” says Evan Hill, land management specialist and intern supervisor for ACRES, Indiana’s oldest and largest local land trust.

 Hill, a former land management intern with the Huntertown-based nonprofit, notes that this work is physically demanding, requiring tenacity and perseverance.

 “We’re working in the field during the hottest time of the year, carrying 40-pound sprayers, climbing around off trail through poison ivy and mosquitoes, over and through dense brush and fallen trees.
 These are jobs for students seeking a challenge.”

 As part of the internship, ACRES Land Trust partners summer interns with expert mentors in protecting, acquiring and managing working and natural lands.
 Interns may shadow a botanist conducting plant inventories on ACRES preserves, for example.
 In past years, ACRES has also paired interns with a local conservation organizations or professionals for unique opportunities, according to the intern’s interests.

 In turn, the interns give the land trust a much-needed boost in labor during the growing season.